CP1401/Practicals/prac_03/README.md

 ```

 ## 1. Tax
 The following problem is partly done for you.
-Complete your parts:
+Complete your parts.

 The Python Party wins government at the next election and introduce a simpler tax system that works like this: